-- Allogeneic CAR-T product candidate in preclinical development for multiple solid tumor indications.
-We believe P-MUC1C-ALLO1 has the potential to treat a wide range of solid tumors derived from epithelial cells, such as breast, colorectal, lung, ovarian, pancreatic and renal cancers, as well as other cancers expressing a cancer-specific form of the Mucin 1 protein, or MUC1-C. - P-MUC1C-ALLO1 was designed to leverage the learnings of our P-BCMA-ALLO1 program.
-We have designed P-MUC1C-ALLO1 to be fully allogeneic, with genetic edits to eliminate or reduce both host-vs-graft and graft-vs-host alloreactivity. - We have demonstrated the elimination of tumor cells to undetectable levels in a preclinical model of ovarian cancer and two models of breast cancer, including a model of triple negative breast cancer in which immuno-deficient mice were implanted with a human metastatic breast cancer cell line. - We anticipate an IND filing and initiation of a Phase 1 clinical trial by the end of 2021. - Manufactured using our proprietary Cas-CLOVER site-specific gene editing technology to reduce or eliminate reactivity, in addition to our piggyBac DNA Delivery System for non-viral gene insertion and our booster molecule technology for manufacturing scalability.
+- Allogeneic CAR-T product candidate for multiple solid tumor indications.
+We believe P-MUC1C-ALLO1 has the potential to treat a wide range of solid tumors derived from epithelial cells, such as breast, colorectal, lung, ovarian, pancreatic and renal cancers, as well as other cancers expressing a cancer-specific form of the Mucin 1 protein, or MUC1-C. - P-MUC1C-ALLO1, our first allogeneic solid tumor program, was designed to leverage the learnings of our P-BCMA-ALLO1 and P-PSMA-101 programs.
+We have designed P-MUC1C-ALLO1 to be fully allogeneic, with genetic edits to eliminate or reduce both host-vs-graft and graft-vs-host alloreactivity.

+- We have demonstrated the elimination of tumor cells to undetectable levels in a preclinical model of ovarian cancer and two models of breast cancer, including a model of triple negative breast cancer in which immuno-deficient mice were implanted with a human metastatic breast cancer cell line. - We received clearance from the FDA on our IND filing in late 2021 and expect initial clinical data from our Phase 1 clinical trial in the second half of 2022. - Manufactured using our proprietary Cas-CLOVER site-specific gene editing technology to reduce or eliminate reactivity, in addition to our piggyBac DNA Delivery System for non-viral gene insertion and our booster molecule technology for manufacturing scalability.

-P-PSMA-ALLO1
+P-CD19CD20-ALLO1

-- Allogeneic CAR-T product candidate targeting PSMA being developed to treat patients with mCRPC. - We have designed P-PSMA-ALLO1 to be fully allogeneic, with genetic edits to eliminate or reduce both host-vs-graft and graft-vs-host alloreactivity. - We anticipate an IND filing after analyzing preliminary results observed in the ongoing P-PSMA-101 Phase 1 clinical trial. - Manufactured using our proprietary Cas-CLOVER site-specific gene editing technology to reduce or eliminate reactivity, in addition to our piggyBac DNA Delivery System for non-viral gene insertion and our booster molecule technology for manufacturing scalability.
+- Our first dual CAR allogeneic CAR-T product candidate targeting CD19 and CD20 being developed to treat patients with B-Cell malignancies.
+Dual CAR product candidates contain two fully functional CAR molecules to target cells that express at least one of the two intended targets. - We have designed P-CD19CD20-ALLO1 to be fully allogeneic, with genetic edits to eliminate or reduce both host-vs-graft and graft-vs-host alloreactivity. - We anticipate an IND filing and initiation of a Phase 1 clinical trial in the first half of 2023. - Manufactured using our proprietary Cas-CLOVER site-specific gene editing technology to reduce or eliminate reactivity, in addition to our piggyBac DNA Delivery System for non-viral gene insertion and our booster molecule technology for manufacturing scalability.

-Dual CAR Allogeneic Programs
+Additional Allogeneic Programs